AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

 ## Testing a transactional message {#testing-a-transactional-message}

-You first need to create a specific test profile that will allow you to test properly the transactional message.
+You first need to create a specific test profile that will allow you to properly check the transactional message.

 ### Defining a specific test profile {#defining-specific-test-profile}

-Define an adapted test profile, which will allow you to preview your message and send a proof to check it.
+Define a test profile that will be linked to your event, which will allow you to preview your message and send a relevant proof.

-1. Create a test profile that will be linked to your event.
+1. From the transactional message dashboard, click the **[!UICONTROL Create test profile]** button.

    ![](assets/message-center_test-profile.png)